IT Policy and Guidelines: UH Manoa Wireless Networks

 Wireless devices should not be used to access administrative information systems such as FMIS, ISIS/Banner, Peoplesoft, etc. that contain sensitive and confidential information unless using encrypted protocols.

 ITS reserves the right to restrict access to services and resources that are disruptive to the wireless network, or pose a threat to the University's information security, audit or accreditation status when used from the wireless network.

-ITS installs and maintains data wireless access in many public spaces such as McCarthy Mall, Paradise Palms, Bachman Hall, Campus Center, and Courtyard Cafe, to name a few.
+ITS installs and maintains data wireless access in many buildings and public spaces.
 This wireless coverage will continue to expand as resources become available.
 For a more complete coverage map, please refer to: http://www.hawaii.edu/wireless/map.

 Data wireless networks in departmentally controlled spaces can be deployed in two ways:

 2) self-supported: departmentally/organizationally installed and managed.
 Self-supported wireless networks must be installed in consultation with ITS to prevent network outages, frequency conflicts, and to maintain the integrity of the UH Network by preventing unauthorized access.

 For ITS installed and managed wireless devices in public spaces, ITS will assume responsibility to maintain, update, and upgrade these devices.